Guide to International Admission

 Checklist for International Applicants

-- Official academic records with official credit evaluation through ECE (Education Credentials Evaluators) or WES (World Education Services).
+- Academic Records: Official academic records with official credit evaluation through ECE (Education Credentials Evaluators) or WES (World Education Services).

-- Proof of financial support for attendance at STLCOP must be submitted via a bank statement in the applicant’s name that shows deposited U.S. currency funds or a notarized affidavit of support from a sponsor that defines the exact amount designated for the applicant’s educational and living expenses and the period of time for which this financial support is pledged.
+- Proof of Financial Support: Proof of financial support for attendance must be submitted via a bank statement in the applicant’s name that shows deposited U.S. currency funds or a notarized Affidavit of Financial Support for F-1 Student Form from a sponsor that defines the exact amount designated for the applicant’s educational and living expenses and the period of time for which this financial support is pledged.
 The sponsor’s full name, mailing address, phone number, and email address are required.

-- If you currently reside in the United States, you must submit evidence of your current status with U.S. Citizenship and Immigration Services.
-This may include forms I-20, I-94, and a current visa.
+- Proof of Citizenship and Visa Status: If you currently reside in the United States, you must submit evidence of your current status with U.S. Citizenship and Immigration Services.
+This may include forms I-20, I-94

-- The International English Language Testing System (IELTS) score of 6.5 or higher is acceptable.
+- IELTS Scores: An International English Language Testing System (IELTS) score of 6.5 or higher is acceptable.

 - Additional required documents may be requested as needed.